 While there is no too much in Tokyo that is solely designed for vegan, you can stay in some guest houses, hotels or even The Cube Hotel.
 Then you can provide your own meals from restaurants and street vendors.
 Which often have delicious vegetarian and vegan options such as gyoza and sesame peanut ramen.

-In fact, a cube hotel might be the best choice as if you are only in Tokyo city of 48 hours.
+In fact, a cube hotel might be the best choice as if you are only in Tokyo city of 48 hours and backpacking Japan.
 As you will want to spend minimal time sleeping and as much time possible out and about exploring everything it has to offer.

 Firstly if you can why not try and catch a tour of a sumo stable.
 Now there are some guys that knoweth benefit of eating vegetable soup!
 The best place to see them is Kasugano-beya Sumo Stable.
 Then you can swing by T’s TanTan, Keiyo Street which is only about a 10-minute cab drive away.